dc25/davecompton.net/_posts/2020-03-30-a-web-page-to-show-online-code.markdown

 github_comments_issueid: 9
 tags:
 ---

+**NOTE: This project is in flux.
+As of now (2020-04-07) it works but I may be making changes in the near future.
+If that happens, I'll update this page accordingly.**

+**In particular, the helper site, "https://dc25.github.io/showCode" may also change and, if you use that link directly, in the same way that I have here, your site may stop working.
+For this reason, I suggest making a your own copy of that helper site and using your own copy.**

+***

 A few months back I found myself wanting to discuss (in this blog) some code hosted on github .
 How could I display the code in the blog?
 I could have used the jekyll highlight tag and inlined the code but then if the actual code changed, the inlined version would be out of date.
 At first I tried to inline the raw github version of the code of interest but that fails because xframe options are set to deny such usage.